About ebooks and digital PDF chapters

 These are the exact pages from our books saved in an electronic Adobe PDF file, and they are viewable with any PDF reader.
 PDF readers are standard software, and we recommend the free Adobe Reader software and app.
 Download the latest Adobe Reader for free from Adobe’s official website.
 For Apple devices we also recommend iBooks – get it here.

-When you purchase the complete guidebook, you will receive single file versions (PDF, ePub and Mobi or as indicated in the product listing), plus the complete set of individual chapters for your convenience.
+When you purchase the complete guidebook, you will receive single file versions (PDF, ePub and Mobi or as indicated in the product listing).
 Alternatively, you can purchase individual chapters from various guidebooks as required.
 Please note, as these are PDF files, they do not include the same level of functionality as our ePub versions.

 ePub ebooks (for Apple, Nook, Kobo)